ranggaStefan/CC-AllergySavvy/README.md

 1. Clone this repository to your Cloud CLI using

         git clone https://github.com/AllergySavvy/CC-AllergySavvy-Dev
-3. Authenticate your Google Cloud Platform account and set the project using cloud SDK
+2. Authenticate your Google Cloud Platform account and set the project using cloud SDK

         gcloud auth login
         gcloud config set project (YOUR_PROJECT_ID)
-4. Build the Docker image
+3. Build the Docker image

         gcloud auth configure-docker
         docker build -t gcr.io/(YOUR_PROJECT_ID)/(APP_NAME) .
-5. Push the Docker Image
+4. Push the Docker Image

         docker push gcr.io/(YOUR_PROJECT_ID)/(APP_NAME)
-6. Deploy to Cloud Run
+5. Deploy to Cloud Run (if you are prompted to enable Cloud Run API type **y**)

         gcloud run deploy (APP_NAME) --image gcr.io/(YOUR_PROJECT_ID)/(APP_NAME) --platform managed --region (SET_REGION) --allow-unauthenticated

-(notes: if you are prompted to enable Cloud Run API type **y**)
-7. Once deployed, the service is ready to be used!
+6. Once deployed, the service is ready to be used!
 Test it in your API request tool e.g. Postman etc.

 ## Features